bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 <!-- CB: Should we add a third option for development via the console? -->

-Method 1 is generally used when packaging plugins and distributing them,.
-Method 2 is useful when you have full control over the source code and can just write the files in place, then tell Joomla to discover them so they are installed.
+Method 1 is generally used when packaging plugins and distributing them, while Method 2 is useful when you have full control over the source code and can just write the files in place, then tell Joomla to discover them so they are installed.

 1) For this example, let's put the files in place so that you know where they are when we come to editing them.
 The files should be located in the `/plugins/koowa/name` directory where name is the name of your plugin, in our case `/plugins/koowa/docman`

-2) Once the files are in place, in the Joomla backend, go to **Menu > Extensions > Extension Manager**, then select **Discover** from the submenu.
+2) Once the files are in place, in the Joomla backend, go to **Menu > Extensions > Extension Manager**, then select **Discover** from the sub-menu.

-3) On the discover screen, hit the **Discover** button, the plugin should then show up in the list.
+3) On the Discover screen, hit the **Discover** button, the plugin should then show up in the list.
 Now click the checkbox to the left of the plugin, and hit **Install**.
 The plugin should now be installed.

 4) Once the plugin is installed, you also need to enable it.
 Go to: **Menu > Extensions > Plug-in Manager** and search by